 Answer a few questions and your document is created automatically.

 Your document is ready!
 You will receive it in Word and PDF formats.
 You will be able to modify it.

-A Notice to Quit is a letter which is given to a tenant/lessee requesting him/her to vacate the premises of the landlord/Lessor.
-This informs the tenant/lessee of the landlord's intention to evict him/her from the premises.
-The landlords/lessor is the owner of the premises and the person who lets the premises to the tenant/lessee in exchange for rent.
+A Notice to Quit is a letter which is given to a tenant requesting them to vacate the premises of the landlord.
+This informs the tenant of the landlord's intention to evict them from the premises.
+The landlords is the owner of the premises and the person who lets the premises to the tenant in exchange for rent.

 This letter details the particulars of the parties, the location of the premises, the date the notice will expire, nature of the tenancy (weekly, monthly, yearly etc) as it will determine the length of notice to be given.

 A landlord seeking to recover possession of his premises in a periodic tenancy or before the expiration of a fixed-term tenancy is required by law to issue this notice to quit.
 The period of notice given will depend on the Residential Lease or Commercial Lease Agreement.

 In the absence of any agreement, the period of notice will be determined by the law depending on the type of tenancy which are described as follows: